nerdgrass/code-tests-winter-2015/README.md

 Thought: Maybe a better way to go about this is to have a custom element that will render x accordions and starts with a baseline value of 2.
 Have the 'add accordion' button just increment x up and re-render the custom element.
 How to have components talk to each other, though?
 Maybe sub-components can do that, and the 'add accordion' button becomes Accordion.addButton or something?
 Reading more.

-'Read thinking in React', things become clearer.
+Read 'Thinking in React', things become clearer.
 Think what I need is a prop to share data across components.
 Really should have read article sooner. rtfm, Alex, rtfm.

 So thinking about components, my widget should look like: